Jayman391/Jayman391/README.md

-# Jason Lobell | Software Engineer & Data Scientist 🧬
+# Software Engineer & Data Scientist 🧬

 I am a **Research-Driven Engineer** specializing in the intersection of **Complex Systems** and **Agentic AI**.
 My work focuses on building intelligent systems that don't just process data, but understand the underlying networks and dynamics within it.